Camouflage and prey survival

 Can you spot the nightjar?

-There’s a Fiery-necked nightjar (Caprimulgus pectoralis) incubating her eggs in this image.
-Click on the arrow at the side of the image to see where she is.
-If you enjoy doing this, help our research and play our online game!
+There’s a Fiery-necked nightjar (Caprimulgus pectoralis) incubating her eggs in this image – can you find her?
+If you enjoy doing this, help our research and play our online games!

 The outline of a prey animal is thought to be an important cue for predators, so many camouflage types attempt to disrupt or hide this outline.
 Distractive markings are another technique that was first suggested by Abbott Thayer in 1909.
 These markings are thought to “direct the ‘attention’ or gaze of the receiver from traits that would give away the animal (such as the outline)” (Stevens & Merilaita 2011).
 So, for example; a bird’s gaze might be drawn directly to an interesting white blob on a tree without realising that the blob is surrounded by an otherwise background-matching moth.